stringeecom/react-native-samples/CallSampleHook/README.md

     const localVideoView = () => {
         return <StringeeVideoView
-                    uuid={StringeeCallManager.instance.call.uuid}
+                    uuid={StringeeCallManager.instance.call.uuid} // for StringeeCall
                     local={true}
                     scalingType={'fit'}
                     overlay={true}
-                    videoTrack={localTrack}
+                    videoTrack={localTrack} // for StringeeCall2
                     style={sheet.local_view_did_active_remote}
-                >
+                />
     }
 ```

 ### Implement action incall

 You can easily implement user actions during a call, such as rejecting, hanging up, muting, switching cameras, and more, by using the corresponding functions in the StringeeCallManager.

 Here are some examples of the functions you can use: